 whoami /priv does not show the SeImpersonatePrivilege in a standard cmd shell

 You can test it on your own: create a regular user and assign him the “Impersonate Client after Authentication” and “Replace process level token” via “gpedit.msc”.

 Now logon with this user, open a standard cmd shell and an elevated one (run as administrator)

 Do you notice the difference?
-SeImperosonatePrivilege is present in the elevated session, SeAssignPrimaryTokenPrivilege not, good to know!
+SeImperosonatePrivilege is present only in the elevated session, SeAssignPrimaryTokenPrivilege in both, good to know!

 How can I check if my process runs in elevated mode?

 A simple example is worth a thousand words:

 We get the token of our process and then pass it to GetTokenIformation().
 This function can do a lot of queries on our token, in this case we will ask if we if we run in elevated mode.

 So, if the statement is true, our process is elevated.
 Don’t worry, “Local Service” processes always run in elevated mode but in other circumstances it could be useful in order to “abuse” from other privileges…